 If your doctor suspects that you may have tonsil cancer, they will refer you to a specialist.
 The specialist will likely perform a biopsy, which means they will remove a small part of the infected area.
 These cells will then be examined under a microscope to determine if they are cancerous.

 Imaging tests are often used when cancer is suspected.
 These tests are a way for the doctor to see what is going on inside of your body.
-These tests work by sending forms of energy (such as x-rays, sounds waves or magnetic fields) through your body.
+Imaging tests work by sending forms of energy (such as x-rays, sounds waves, or magnetic fields) through your body.